DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you won't use Silent Horizons ENB, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Landscape_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).

-Finally we are ready to open the game and finish configuring the game.
+Finally we are ready to open and finish configuring the game.
 Above the load order (in the right pane), you can see the executables drop-down.
 Very likely _The Phoenix Flavour_ was already selected here, so you can start the game by clicking _RUN_.
 Now you should continue with the [_Configurations_](https://github.com/DragonBlame/tpf-dragons-edition/blob/main/DOCUMENTATION.md#configurations) section of the documentation.

 I hope everything was easy to understand at this point! :)